-In addition, in order to support and embed the Relational Model of Care the agency has invested in therapeutic training and embedded learning sessions for all foster carers.
+In addition, in order to support and embed the Relational Model of Care the agency have invested in a substantial and continuous monthly therapeutic face-to-face training programme for all foster carers.
 This focuses specifically on supporting and embedding the Relational Model of Care and all its theoretical values, perspectives and approaches.
 Supervising social workers use supervision meetings to help their foster carers relate the training directly to their particular circumstances and children and young people in their care.